Xilinx/inference-server/docs/quickstart.rst

 This quickstart shows you how to deploy the server locally and send inference requests to it.
 These steps elaborate on the quick start example described in the project :github:`README <Xilinx/inference-server#quick-start-deployment-and-inference>`.
 The README example uses a script that takes care of the setup that is manually performed here but this guide should help you better understand what is needed to deploy the server and use it.
-If you already have the server deployed somewhere, you can skip ahead to the :ref:`inference section <Server deployment summary>`.
+If you already have the server deployed somewhere, you can skip ahead to the :ref:`inference section <deploymentSummary>`.

 .. note::